 “History is a set of lies agreed upon.”

 ― Napoleon Bonaparte

 The ideas of ascension and awakening would suggest we are emerging and elevating ourselves from some kind of stupor or long-induced slumber – or that we are, in fact, evolving as a species.
 It makes sense, given our supposed novel ability to sense, discern and recognize enlightened spirituality and the importance of personal responsibility in matters of identity recapitulation and acting in good conscience.
 But I would argue that we, as a civilization – and perhaps as a species – were well on the way to these ideals over a century ago.

 Modern thought leaders, gurus, healers, spiritual teachers, enlightened masters, and those who channel ideas and messages from elsewhere are offering nothing that hasn’t been said before, by those who were in their time extensively censored, misunderstood, misrepresented, scrutinized, shunned, debased, derided and ostracized.
 Sound familiar?
+IN today’s parlance, they were canceled.
 Perhaps they were ahead of their time, but perhaps this darker agenda was already under way.